moves-rwth/storm/documentation/usage/running-storm.md

 This gives you the same model, but this time there is a reward model `coin_flips` attached to it.
 Unless you want to know how many states satisfy a custom label, you can let `storm` take care of generating the needed reward models and labels.
 Note that by default, the model is stored in an *sparse matrix* representation (hence the `(sparse)` marker after the model type).
 There are other formats supported by Storm; please look at the [engines guide](engines.html) for more details.

 Now, let's say we want to check whether the probability to roll a one with our simulated die is as we'd expect.
-As the protocol states that the simulated die shows a one if it ends up in a state where `s=7&d=1`, we formulate a reachability property like this:
+As the protocol states the simulated die shows a one if it ends up in a state where `s=7&d=1`, we formulate a reachability property like this:

 ```shell
 storm --prism die.pm --prop "P=?
 [F s=7&d=1]"